WilliamOu/PointingDSP/README.md

         - CybSDK_Unity_2022.unitypackage

     - Note that the CybSDK Unity package can be acquired by contacting Cyberith for the Virtualizer development package.
+    - After installing all assets, restart the editor.
+Do not boot the project into safe mode so that the following steps may be properly performed.

 2) Set XR to be initialized on startup via Project Settings > XR Plug-in Management > Initialize XR on Startup.
-Also ensure that "OpenVR Loader" and "OpenXR" are checked off.
+Also ensure that "OpenVR Loader" and "OpenXR" are checkmarked.

 3) Initialize the SteamVR Input system via Window > SteamVR Input by clicking "Save and generate".